vedangj044/blog/content/patching-images.md

 	- **Changelogs**: Pay attention to changelogs to understand what changes have been made in each update.
 This information can help you assess the impact of updates on your project.
 	- **Direct Communication**: Don't hesitate to communicate directly with dependency maintainers.
 Building a rapport can be invaluable when troubleshooting issues or requesting assistance.

-Now, that you know who is writing the code you use.
+Now that you know who is writing the code you use.
 You need to stay updated with the new features and patches they are releasing.

 - Plan Regular Dependency Reviews
 	- **Set a Schedule**: Establish a routine for dependency reviews, aiming to conduct them at least every two weeks.
 Consistency is key to managing dependencies effectively.